All Products

 Note

-If a MaxCompute table contains fields of a data type that Hologres does not support, you can still query the table as long as your query does not access the unsupported fields.
+If a MaxCompute data table contains fields of a data type that Hologres does not support, you can still query the other fields in the table.
+However, you cannot access the fields with unsupported data types.

 The following table shows the data type mappings between Blink/Flink and Hologres.